Guillaume Franc: Geneva

 Franc's life in Geneva is recorded in the registers of the Council of Two Hundred.
-The first entry, dated 17 June 1541, is about him obtaining permission to teach music ("tenyr eschole de musique"), in the same year that the Council decided to promote congregational singing in worship.
+The first entry, dated 17 June 1541, is about his obtaining permission to teach music ("tenyr eschole de musique"), in the same year that the Council decided to promote congregational singing in worship.
 Franc began instructing children to sing the psalms.
 On 2 May 1542, Franc was commissioned by the Council to teach children to sing the Psalmen Davids, with an [annual] salary of 24 florins.
 He published La Forme des prières et chantz ecclesiastiques the same year, the first Reformed hymnal containing psalms with melodies.

-In April and May 1543, several mentions concern the increase of his wages from 10 to 25 florins per 'quartemps' [term].
+In April and May 1543, several references concern the increase of his wages from 10 to 25 florins per 'quartemps' [term].
 He is also deputy 'maystre des escoles pour apprendre la note', which suggests a supervisory role over the small schools of Geneva.
 In May 1545, the Council refused to increase his wages beyond 100 florins per year.
 On 3 August he requested his leave, declaring that he was not able to live on 100 florins.
 He moved to Lausanne.

 Lausanne

 Franc is first mentioned in the manual of the Council of Lausanne in January 1546.
 His salary was significantly higher than in Geneva, since he was both cantor of the Church of Lausanne, paid by the city, and a teacher at the college paid by the Bernese government, where he was responsible for the seventh grade and having to instruct the children in the singing of the psalms.
 He was paid in money, wheat and wine.
-He was first housed by the Council, then in 1552 he was given a house which remained with in the family until 1847.
+He was first housed by the Council, then in 1552 he was given a house which remained in the family until 1847.
 He published his Psalms (Les Psaumes) in 1565.
 By the end of 1570, Franc's health was weakening, and he wrote his will on 26 January 1571, which remains the last trace of him.

 Work

 1542 melodies

 Although there is no formal proof, it is generally accepted that Franc was responsible for the first melodies adapted to the psalms of the Church of Geneva.
 Between the return of John Calvin to Geneva in September 1541 and the publication by Jean Girard in 1542 of La Forme des prières et chantz ecclesiastiques (The form of church prayers and chants), Franc was the only cantor mentioned in the registers of the Geneva Council.
 He is supposed to have collaborated closely with Calvin.

-The 1542 Forme des prières included 30 psalms, l’Oraison dominicale, the Credo by Marot, and, by Calvin, five 5 psalms, the Cantique de Siméon and the Commandements.
+The 1542 Forme des prières included 30 psalms, l’Oraison dominicale, the Credo by Marot, and, by Calvin, five psalms, the Cantique de Siméon and the Commandements.